 This browser-based video editing software comes in handy when you need to cut a small video file.
-Cut video by setting the start and end time, crop video frames, and rotate in the main interface.
+Users can cut video simply by setting the start and end time, crop video frames, and rotate in the main interface.
 The output video quality can be set as the same or from 240p to 1080p.
 No re-encoding in this option speeds up the output process.

-Online Video Cutter for Chromebooks only supports small or medium size videos, but it is compatible with almost every video format out there.
-The import is same as most Chromebook editors, import video from your Dropbox, Google Drive or by pasting the video's link to it directly.
+Online Video Cutter only supports small or medium size videos, but it is compatible with almost every video format out there.
+The import is that you can import video from your Dropbox, Google Drive or by pasting the video's link to it directly, just as same as most Chromebook editors, .

 Price: This website claims that the application will always remain free.
 You don't have to buy a license or pay for extra features or downloads.
 If you just need some simple edits on your Chromebook, you should really give it a shot.

 OpenShot is an open-source video editor for Windows 10/8/7 and macOS.
 For Chrome OS, you can just employ its online version to edit videos on Chrome browser.
-Absolutely, it is not as powerful as its offline version, but there is no problem to cut, merge and edit videos in multi tracks, and add some transitions and audio/video effects.
+Absolutely, it is not as powerful as its offline version, but there is no problem to edit videos in multi tracks, including cutting, merging, addding some transitions and audio/video effects, and more.

 OpenShot for Google Chrome is actually a browser extension, so you need to add it to Chrome in advance, and find it in Google apps.
 Not like some other online Chrome video editors, it does not support videos from online websites.
 If you want to add some online materials to your video, you have to download it and save it in your Google Drive because it only supports loading from Google Drive.